-A year ago I was about to sell my little car that I’ve had since I turned 18.
+A few years ago I was about to sell my little car that I’ve had since I turned 19.
 I figured

-- I don’t drive much these days now that I live close to PT — once a fortnight on average
+- I don’t drive much these days now that I live close to PT —roughly once a fortnight

-- Driving isn’t a hobby for me, I’d much rather be in the passenger.
+- Driving isn’t a hobby for me, I’d much rather be in the passenger seat

 - The parking situation is becoming a hassle

 - Cars are a terrible investment from an ROI perspective.
-They just cost you money — parking, fuel, servicing, registration fees and parking fines...
+They just cost you money — parking, fuel, servicing, registration fees, and parking fines...
 And I’d rather invest in things that make me money or things I actually enjoy.

-- Servicing is frustrating and time consuming, so much so that one of the SPARK Deakin startups are tackling this problem — the folks at Repairy pick up your car from your house, service it and drop it back to you because who wants to take a day off to service their car?
+- Servicing is frustrating and time-consuming, so much so that one of the startups at the program I manage is tackling this problem — the folks at Repairy pick up your car from your house, service it, and drop it back to you because who wants to take a day off to service their car?

 The actual costs

-Then I came across Car Next Door, an Australian startup that let’s you rent your car out to neighbours.
+Then I came across Car Next Door, an Australian startup that lets you rent your car out to neighbours.
 So I signed up.
 I’m always up for being an early adopter to aussie startups.
 A year on here’s what happened —

-My car was rented out 28 times and made $1264.68.
-I’ve priced my car the lowest I could, reality is if I don’t need it — I’m happy for other neighbours to use it to make their life more convenient because it makes sense.
-No where near this guy from Melbourne who made $20 000 a year renting out his SUV.
+My car was rented out 34 times and made $2,930.30 (44% availability).
+I’ve priced my car quite low, for me the reality is if I don’t need it — I’m happy for other neighbours to use it to make their life more convenient.
+Nowhere near this guy from Melbourne who made $20 000 a year renting out his SUV.
 I should point out I don’t have a fancy car -it’s a little Honda Jazz that I’ve called Jagga (short for Punjabi name Jagraj) that I bought for $4k when I was 19, it’s now earned more than it cost me to buy.